null Skip to main content

 18th Mar 2025

-Tasers are widely used for personal protection and law enforcement, offering a non-lethal way to stop threats.
-But an important and often alarming question remains: can a taser kill you?
-While they’re marketed as safe, tasers are powerful tools that impact the body’s nervous system.
+Can a taser kill you?
+Tasers are widely used for personal protection and law enforcement, providing a non-lethal way to stop threats.
+While generally considered safe, they are powerful devices that affect the body’s nervous system.

-- Tasers deliver electrical pulses to temporarily incapacitate.
+• Tasers emit electrical pulses intended to temporarily incapacitate a person.

 How Does a Taser Work?